Jeremy Vine: Broadcasting career

 Vine's career at the BBC included reading the news on the radio in Northern Ireland and working as a researcher on the BBC1 series Heart of the Matter.
 In 1989, he became a regular reporter on the BBC Radio 4 programme Today, filing reports from across Europe.

 While working for Today, he published two comic novels set amidst the modern Church of England, including Forget Heaven, Just Kiss Me (1992) and The Whole World in My Hands (1993).
-The novels were not successful and Vine now regards them as juvenilia.
+Vine now regards them as juvenilia.

 In the mid-1990s, Vine became familiar to BBC TV viewers as a political reporter, which included reporting on the ascent of New Labour under Tony Blair.
-He later made his mark offering irreverent reports on the 1997 General Election.
+Vine later provided irreverent reports on the 1997 General Election.

-Following the 1997 election, Vine became the Africa Correspondent based in Johannesburg, travelling all over Africa.
+Following the 1997 election, Vine became the Africa Correspondent based in Johannesburg, travelling across Africa.
 Reporting assignments took him to the war front to report on the Eritrean–Ethiopian War, the Angolan Civil War, the violence in Lesotho after South African troops went in and hoisted a South African flag over the Royal Palace, following leadership disputes.
 He also travelled to Algiers and Kenya, to report during political elections.

-Vine was successful in gaining interviews with key leaders in various African nations, including Robert Mugabe, the then President of Zimbabwe, and the leader of the Islamist regime in Khartoum, Sudan.
+Vine was successful in gaining interviews with key leaders in various African nations, including the President of Zimbabwe, Robert Mugabe, and the leader of the Islamist regime in Khartoum, Sudan.
 Other areas of Africa from which he has reported include Mali, Zambia, Sierra Leone and the Niger Delta (to report on the Nigerian villagers' unrest over the work of the oil companies).

 In April 1999, Vine presented an exclusive report on South African police brutality for BBC Two's Newsnight.
 The film won the Silver Nymph at the Monte Carlo Television Festival and resulted in the suspension of 22 police officers.
 In July 1999, the BBC announced that Vine was joining Newsnight full-time as a co-presenter, having stood in for Jeremy Paxman over the two previous summers.
-Paxman was reported to have called Vine "mini-me", a reference to the diminutive associate of Dr. Evil in the Austin Powers film series.
+Paxman was reported to have called Vine "Mini-Me", a reference to the diminutive associate of Dr. Evil in the Austin Powers film series.